harnoorsidhu/java-design-patterns/README.md

 # Design Patterns
 This repo contains Design patterns which were available on web.
 In order to make it easy to understand, I have modified the code accordingly.

-Each Folder contain a Driver Class
+Each Folder contains a Driver Class

 # List of Patterns
 * Adapter